microsoft/IoT-For-Beginners/1-getting-started/lessons/3-sensors-and-actuators/pi-sensor.md

         print('Light level:', light)
     ```

-    This will read the current light level on a scale of 0-1,023 using the `ReadVisible` property of the `grove_si114x` class.
+    This will read the current sunlight level on a scale of 0-1,023 using the `ReadVisible` property of the `grove_si114x` class.
 This value is then printed to the console.

 1. Add a small sleep of one second at the end of the `loop` as the light levels don't need to be checked continuously.
 A sleep reduces the power consumption of the device.